don-pit/linki/prg_tool.md

 [codepad](http://codepad.org/) // *Online, C, C++, PHP, Python*
 > codepad is an online compiler/interpreter, and a simple collaboration tool.

+[Glitch](https://glitch.com/) // *Online, JavaScript, Node.js*
+> Glitch is the friendly community where you'll build the app of your dreams.
+With working example apps to remix, a code editor to modify them, instant hosting and deployment - anybody can build a web app on Glitch, for free.

 [Ideone.com](http://ideone.com/) // *Online, C, C++, Java, Python*
 > Ideone is an online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages.